 1) Work experience in medical, health and human or social services sector

-2) Three years of relevant research experience
+2) Relevant research experience

 5) Experience in community-engaged research strategies

 NOTE: When applying, all required documents MUST be uploaded under the Resume/CV section of the application

 The University of Chicago is an Affirmative Action/Equal Opportunity/Disabled/Veterans Employer and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law.
 For additional information please see the University's Notice of Nondiscrimination.

 Staff Job seekers in need of a reasonable accommodation to complete the application process should call 773-702-5800 or submit a request via the Applicant Inquiry Form.